DiegoAR98/Professional-README-Generator/README.md

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at diegoaraujolive@hotmail.com.
 You can find more of my work at [DiegoAR98](https://github.com/DiegoAR98/).

+## Walkthrough Video

+For a walkthrough video that demonstrates the functionality of the application, click [here](https://drive.google.com/file/d/159tXLYOpOKK5ndfdwAHegG43gqiIWBLC/view).